sakumisu/sdk-bsp-stm32h7r-realthread-artpi2/README.md

 ## Contributing Code

-If you are interested in ART-Pi and have some exciting projects to share, we welcome your contributions.
-Please refer to the [ART-Pi Code Contribution Guide](https://github.com/RT-Thread-Studio/sdk-bsp-stm32h7r-realthread-artpi/blob/master/documents/UM5004-RT-Thread%20ART-Pi%20%E4%BB%A3%E7%A0%81%E8%B4%A1%E7%8C%AE%E6%89%8B%E5%86%8C.md).
+If you are interested in ART-Pi and have some fun projects you'd like to share with everyone, we welcome your code contributions.
+You can refer to the [ART-Pi Code Contribution Guide](https://github.com/RT-Thread-Studio/sdk-bsp-stm32h7r-realthread-artpi/blob/master/documents/UM5004-RT-Thread%20ART-Pi%20%E4%BB%A3%E7%A0%81%E8%B4%A1%E7%8C%AE%E6%89%8B%E5%86%8C.md).

 ## Participating in Projects

-Here are some ways you can contribute:
+Here are some ways you can participate:
 - Maintain existing SDK repository code.
-- Submit project code to be merged into the SDK repository.
+- Submit project code that can be merged into the SDK repository.
-- Submit showcase projects (code may not be merged into the SDK repository but can be open-sourced elsewhere).
+- Submit showcase projects whose code cannot be merged into the SDK repository but are open-sourced elsewhere.
 - Submit expansion boards.
-- Write articles or tutorials.
+- Write column articles.